rubrikinc/rubrik_oracle_tools/README.md

   --log_file_name_convert TEXT   Remap the redo log locations.
 Using full
                                  paths in single quotes separated by commas in pairs of 'from location','to location'

+  --audit_file_dest TEXT         Set the path for the audit files.
+This path
+                                 must exist on the target host

+  --core_dump_dest TEXT          Set the path for the core dump files.
+This
+                                 path must exist on the target host

   -l, --log_path TEXT            Log directory, if not specified the
                                  mount_path with be used.